raees-stack55/Rewardz-Admin/README.md

 OpenLibrary API – Primary source for book details (title, author, pages).

-All API requests are handled in the backend to automatically populate book data when adding or extending rentals.
+The API requests is handled in the backend to automatically populate book data when adding or extending rentals.

 ## Admin Credentials (Demo)